 P.S.
 The link leads to Tripfez own hotel platform where hotels are rated on how Muslim-friendly they are.

-There are 15 mosques and around 60 prayer rooms in the airports, universities and shopping malls – most prominent are Seoul Central Mosque, which welcomes around 800 worshippers for Friday prayers, and prayer rooms at KTO Tourism Information Centre and Coex Mall.
+There are 15 mosques and around 60 prayer rooms in the airports, universities and shopping malls.
+The most prominent is the Seoul Central Mosque, which welcomes around 800 worshippers for Friday prayers.
+There are also prayer rooms at KTO Tourism Information Centre and Coex Mall available in South Korea.

-There are also few Islamic centres in Seoul, Suwon, Jeju, Daegu and Gwangju in case you need information about Muslim-friendly attractions, halal food or simply just to interact with local Muslims.
+There are a few Islamic centres in South Korea such as in Seoul, Suwon, Jeju, Daegu and Gwangju as well.
+If you need information about Muslim-friendly attractions, halal food or simply just to interact with local Muslims – they are ready for you!

 Islamophobia in South Korea